 In order to be eligible to go on one of my fieldtrips, a student must meet the following criteria:

-While I would prefer that students are in my classroom every school day, I do realize that life happens.
+While I would prefer that students check into my Canvas classroom every school day, I do realize that life happens.
 Here is what to do if you are absent:

-- Check my website for homework downloads and a descriptive of what we did in class that day.
+1. Check the calendar and/or announcements for homework downloads and a descriptive of what we did in class that day.

-- If a test or quiz was missed, schedule the retake with me immediately upon your return to class.
+2. If a test or quiz was missed, schedule the retake with me immediately.